mykolatyniv/NJIT-1st-MiniProject/commands.md

  - change directory, Navigate to the Home Directory (Default folder for the current user).

 ## Example:
-  - git cd
+- cd
-- Navigate to a specific folder in the file system:
+1. Navigate to a specific folder in the file system:
   - cd /c/SomeFolder/SomeOtherFolder/
-- Navigate to a specific folder in the file system (if there are spaces in the directory path):
+2. Navigate to a specific folder in the file system (if there are spaces in the directory path):
   - cd “/c/Some Folder/Some Other Folder/”
--  Go back to the previous Location:
+3. Go back to the previous Location:
   - cd -
-- Move Up One Directory Level:
+4. Move Up One Directory Level:
   -  cd ..

 </a>